Ditcham Park School: House history

 Laurence Trent Cave bought the Estate in 1887.
 In 1940 the house was requisitioned by the Royal Navy and used as a convalescent home for sailors and served by trains stopping at Woodcroft halt.
 After the war it became a boys preparatory school run by Douai School Monks and then in September 1976 Ditcham Park School was founded by Paddy Holmes.

 School Fees

-The fee for the academic year 2017/2018 are between £2,835 and £4,753 (depending on the child's age) per term.
+The fee for the academic year 2023/2024 are between £9,981 and £16,899 per year (depending on the child's age).
 There are additional charges for transport, lunches, private tuition and extra curricular activities.